-This matter is before the Court on joint Motions for Preliminary Injunction by the Plaintiffs in SIMON PROPERTY GROUP, INC., ET AL V TAUBMAN CENTERS, INC., ET AL, case no. 02-7499, and LIONEL Z. GLANCY V ROBERT S. TAUBMAN, ET AL, case no. 02-75120.
-For the reasons set forth below:
+This matter is before the Court on joint Motions for Preliminary Injunction by the Plaintiffs in SIMON PROPERTY GROUP, INC., ET AL v TAUBMAN CENTERS, INC., ET AL, case no. 02-7499, and LIONEL Z. GLANCY v ROBERT S. TAUBMAN, ET AL, case no. 02-75120.
+For the reasons set forth below;

-1. The Court dismisses the Glancy case without prejudice and dismisses $\ensuremath{\mathsf{Smith}}$ from the Simon case, both for lack of subject matter jurisdiction;

-- 2. The Simon Plaintiffs' claims which are based on breach of fiduciary duty in connection with the 1998 restructuring and issuance of the 1998 Series B stock are dismissed for lack of standing; - 3.
+- 1. The Court dismisses the Clancy case without prejudice and dismisses Smith from the Simon case, both for lack of subject matter jurisdiction; - 2.
+The Simon Plaintiffs' claims which are based on breach of fiduciary duty in connection with the 1998 restructuring and issuance of the 1998 Series B stock are dismissed for lack of standing; - 3.
 The Simon Plaintiffs' allegations that Defendants interfered with their right to vote are individual harms which are not subject to the demand requirements of F.R.C.P.
 23.1; - 4.
 The balance of Simon's claims allege breaches of fiduciary duty of care and loyalty which are excused from the demand requirements of F.R.C.P.
 23.1; - 5.
-The business judgment rule entitles the Taubman Centers Inc. Board of Directors to the benefit of the presumption that it acted in good faith and in accordance with its fiduciary obligations in rejecting the Simon/Westfield offer in 2003, and the Simon Plaintiffs' have failed to rebut the presumption; - 6.
+The business judgment rule entitles the Taubman Centers, Inc. Board of Directors to the benefit of the presumption that it acted in good faith and in accordance with its fiduciary obligations in rejecting the Simon/Westfield offer in 2003, and the Simon Plaintiffs have failed to rebut the presumption; - 6.
 The Taubman Centers Inc. Board of Directors' action taken on December 20, 2002 to amend the bylaws, which thwarted Simon's attempts to call a special meeting of shareholders to consider the Excess Share Provision, had no compelling justification under the rule announced in BLASIUS; - 7.
-The 33.6% controlling block of shares obtained by Defendant Robert Taubman via voting agreements, constitutes the formation of a group under the Michigan Control Share Acquisitions Act, MCL 450.1790 ET SEQ.
-Therefore, the shares may not be voted without a disinterested shareholder vote, pursuant to that statute; - 8.
-The Simon Plaintiffs have satisfied the requirements for injunctive relief.
-Defendants are enjoined from:
+The Taubman family formed a group for the purpose of exercising voting power to block the Simon takeover.
+Their shares, in combination with the shares obtained by Defendant Robert Taubman via Voting Agreements, all as announced in the November 14, 2002, Schedule 13D/A filed with the Securities and Exchange